Trusted WordPress tutorials, when you need them most.

 Add new user to database

-Once that’s done, click the ‘Add’ button to continue.
+Once that’s done, go ahead and click the ‘Add’ button to continue.

 Your new database is ready to be used when you reinstall WordPress.